Shopping cart

 Sounds boring?
 It isn't!

 I've been showing this game to a lot of players lately and they're all very skeptical when I tell them it's a "safety game".
 Regular Joe just want to pocket balls you know..
 But once they try it, every single one sees the immediate value in playing it.
 During a game the 8 and 9-ball will move around the table as they get knocked into, and it will completely transform the game.
 Some situations are more interesting than others, and since the 8 and 9-ball does not move all the time, you will usually get more than one try to get your opponent into trouble using the same path with a better speed, or find a new path that is better to get the snooker.
-This game will not only make your safeties better, it will force you into thinking more about where both the object ball and the cueball ends up.
-If you haven't focused on that before (because you've been busy pocketing balls) you will actually get smarter as you're playing!
-You should feel your brain swell up just by reading this, so get to it!
+This game will not only make your safeties better, it will force you into thinking more about where both the object ball and the cueball end up.
+If you haven't focused on that before (because you've been busy pocketing balls) you will feel your safety skills rising quickly!

-By the way, do NOT tell the americans about this game, as they might use it as a weapon to get their standard up for Mosconi Cup 2018! 😉
+By the way, do NOT tell the americans about this game, as they might use it as a weapon to get their standard up for Mosconi Cup! 😉

 Tournament play